Ritonavir (By mouth)

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Capsules: Store in the refrigerator or at room temperature in a closed container.
 If stored at room temperature, use the medicine within 30 days.
 Keep away from heat and direct light.

-- Liquid or tablets: Store in a closed container at room temperature, away from heat and direct light.
+- Liquid: Store in a closed container at room temperature, away from heat and direct light.
 Do not refrigerate.

 Drugs and Foods to Avoid